 9. Be prepared for heartburn.

 50% of pregnant women experience heartburn.
 As mentioned above, eating too much can cause heartburn flare-up, but so can eating many of the heavier, fattier foods that seem to pop up on Thanksgiving tables (in my family: creamed onions!).
-Stave it off by having some pregnancy Heartburn Tea
+Stave it off by having some pregnancy Heartburn Tea at the ready.

 10. Say no to extra salt.